sunnysideup/silverstripe-modulechecks/README.md

 A temporary folder for working with the module also needs to be created and setup in the config. e.g. /var/www/temp_modules The module will not run without a temporary folder, or if it contains any files.
+The tempoarary folder needs to be writable by www-data

 To use the module, set the configs in the task and then browse to /dev/tasks/ModuleChecks to run ...